mirkosignorelli/info4supervisions/formatting_references.md

 `\bibliographystyle{apalike}`
 `\bibliography{bibtex_filename}`

  at the end of the document

+8. Compile your LaTeX document with `PDFLaTeX` once, then compile the BibTeX archive with BibTeX, and then recompile the LaTeX document with PDFLaTeX **twice**.

+If you have troubles doing this, let me know and I can try to help you making this procedure work.
+It takes some time to get used to it, but it is worth it in the long run!